 Manage image, footage, and audio files: Preview, search, sort, and process files in Bridge without opening individual applications.
 You can also edit metadata for files, and use Bridge to place files into your documents, projects, or compositions.

 Manage your photos: Import and edit photos from your digital camera card, group related photos in stacks, and open or import Photoshop® Camera Raw files and edit their settings without starting Photoshop.

 Perform automated tasks, such as batch commands.

-Synchronize color settings across color-managed Creative Suite components.
+Synchronize color settings across color-managed Creative Cloud components.